Pre-preg: Areas of application

 The usage of prepreg in automotive industry is used at relatively limited quantities in comparison with other techniques like automated tape lay-up and automated fiber placement.
 The main reason behind this is the relative high cost of prepreg fibers as well as the compounds used in molds.
 Example of such materials are bulk moulding compound (BMC) or sheet moulding compound (SMC).

+This material is used to make the cockpit doors on the Airbus A320.
+This material provides bulletproofness.

 Uses of prepregs

 There are many products that utilize the concept of prepreg among which is the following.